 How Do You Convert an RV from 2WD to 4WD?

-An RV or Motorhome is converted from a 2WD to 4WD by replacing the axles, hubs, transmission, driveshafts, wheels, tires and certain suspension components of the vehicle.
+An RV or Motorhome is converted from a 2WD to 4WD by replacing the axles, hubs, transmission, driveshafts, wheels, tires, and certain suspension components of the vehicle.
 There is a lot of automotive jargon and terminology used in regard to a Class C RV 4×4 conversion.
-The average layperson will probably have no idea what any these terms mean.
+The average layperson will probably have no idea what any of these terms mean.
 Check out this glossary of terms specific to RV 4×4 conversions.
 I found it on the Quigley Motor Company 4×4 Conversion website and it’s pretty comprehensive.

-Below is a chart which lists the items typically involved for an RV 4×4 conversion.
+Below is a chart that lists the items typically involved for an RV 4×4 conversion.
 Also listed is the original equipment on your RV that will remain after the conversion.
 You will probably need to reference the glossary above to understand some of the items on the list.

 |Conversion May Include||Original Equipment Retained After Conversion|

 |Front drive-steer solid axle||Four Wheel Anti-Lock Brake System (ABS)|

 |17″ x 7.5″ steel wheels||OEM front coil suspension|

 |2 speed (4Hi, 4Low)||Tire Pressure Monitoring System (TPMS)|